MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **PlatformOfExistingInstallation –**    String indicating whether x86 vs. X64 Office was already installed on the device

 - **PlatformToInstall –**    String indicating the final decision on whether x86 vs. X64 Office should be installed.
-Possibilities are:  autorun, configure, consumer, download, help, packager

 - **PRID –**    String value representing the requested Product Release ID in a consumer installation scenario (for example, "O365ProPlusRetail")